Sexual Rehabilitation following Prostate Cancer

 Sexual rehabilitation is a process to restore sexual function that is often affected by prostate cancer treatments: surgery, either open or robotic radical prostatectomy, radiation therapy, brachytherapy or androgen deprivation therapy (ADT).

 Sexual changes and outcomes

 The sexual dysfunctions that may occur after these treatments include erectile dysfunction, loss of ejaculation, shortened penis and climacturia (passing of urine during orgasm).
 Loss of libido occurs particularly with ADT.

 The outcome of sexual function after treatment depends on the age of the patient, the level of sexual function present before treatment and in the case of surgery, the sparing of the nerve bundles (better outcome if both sides are spared).
-Even if the erection nerves are spared, nerve paralysis also called neuropraxia may delay return of natural erectile function.
-Neuropraxia often occurs after surgery, hopefully a temporary situation.
+Even if the erection nerves are spared, nerve paralysis (neuropraxia) may delay return of natural erectile function.
+Neuropraxia often occurs after surgery, usually a temporary situation.